Locate a grave MUSEUM OF THE FALLEN

 1971 CE 2011 CE

-A flexible magnetic wafer that carried the world's files for two decades, then shrank into a button most people now press but have never held.
+IBM's flexible magnetic wafer carried the world's files from 1971 until Sony stopped making them in 2011, then shrank into a button most people now press but have never held.

 Born